uaf-arctic-eco-modeling/dvm-dos-tem/README.md

                                             log statements.
 Choose one of the
                                             following: debug, info, note, warn,
                                             err, fatal.
+      --log-scope arg (=all)                Control the scope of log messages: yearly, monthly, or daily.
+With a
+                                            setting of M (monthly), messages within
+                                            the monthly (and yearly) scope will be shown, but not messages within the
+                                            daily scope.
+Values other than 'Y',
+                                            'M', 'D', or 'all' will be ignored.
+                                            Scopes are determined by 'boost log
+                                            named scopes' set within the source
+                                            code.
       -x [ --fpe ]                          Switch for enabling floating point exceptions.
 If present, the program
                                             will crash when NaN or Inf are